ArunaStorage/dspace-rs/README.md

 The `crates/` directory contains the individual Rust crates of the project:

+- **aruna_connector**: Prototype of a Connector of Aruna realms that can interoperate with EDC-Connectors.
+Note, this is under constant development.
+- **dsp_api**: Provides the API for the Dataspace Protocol (DSP).
+- **dsp_client**: Implements the client for communicating with the DSP API.
 - **edc_api**: Provides the API for the Eclipse Dataspace Components (EDC).
 - **edc_client**: Implements the client for communicating with the EDC API.
 - **edc_server**: Implements the server that provides the EDC API. (**Coming**)